McGyverItaly/3D-OpenSHuFFle/README.md

 Installation and use:

-1a) install Euphoria 3.1.1 Win32+Dos (e31setup.exe file included, or download it from http://www.rapideuphoria.com/v20.htm), put 3D-OpenSHuFFle_11.exw in a directory with Win32lib.ew and utils.e, then double-click on 3D-OpenSHuFFle_11.exw file
+1a) install Euphoria 3.1.1 Win32+Dos (e31setup.exe file included, or download it from http://www.rapideuphoria.com/v20.htm), put 3D-OpenSHuFFle_11.exw in a directory with Win32lib.ew and utils.e, then double-click on 3D-OpenSHuFFle_11.exw file.
+The installation takes only 8 MBytes.

 Otherwise:

-1b) Double-click on 3D-OpenSHuFFle_11.exe (don't need any installation)
+1b) Double-click on 3D-OpenSHuFFle_11.exe (don't need any installation).

 2) Once opened, click on "input file", then choose a file "*.shuf" to process.

 3) Optionally, you can choose a so-called "rotfile" (can be the same input file of point 2) pressing the "Rot Input File" button; pressing the "ROtFile Off" button, you enable the bending, sections scaling etc. of the resulting "*.scad" object.

-4) Press one or more of the big buttons; their functions are described in the Documentation.txt file
+4) Press one or more of the big buttons; their functions are described in the Documentation.txt file.

 5) Test the resulting file/files under OpenSCAD.
 If it's already installed, simply double click on it.
 If you are modifiying the same file more times, OpenSCAD could require the F4+F5 buttons pressing (reload & refresh), depending on the setup.